lob/lob-address-elements/README.md

 | data-lob-zip              | N/A           | Identify the zip code.         |

 You may customize the color scheme for the address suggestion list.
 Two approaches are supported.

+## In-line Style Declarations
-In this example, the colors are declared in-ine, which means the address elements plugin will automatically inject the stylesheet.
+In this example, the colors are declared in-ine, which means the address elements library will automatically inject a stylesheet with all CSS styles necessary to style the suggestion list.
-Both hex and named colors are supported.
+Hex, RGB and named color values are supported when declaring styles in-line.

 ```
 <!DOCTYPE html>
 <html>
 <body>
     <form action="/some/url"
-        data-lob-validate-on-submit="warn"
+        data-lob-verify
         data-lob-key="live_pub_xxxxxx">

-        <div data-lob-on-submit-error></div>
+        <div data-lob-verify-message></div>
         <div>
             <label for="street1">Street 1</label>
             <input id="street1"